karanobe/flex-react/README.md

 Once you are able to search for "flex-mates," you can send a request to connect as friends and start texting with each other!

 ### Features
-- Seach for locaitons using built in Google Maps search box
+- Seach for locations using built in Google Maps search box
 - Build a profile outlining your health goals
 - Upload profile photos
 - Enter preferences and filter